March 13, 2023

 Talking to Your Children About Divorce

-When it comes to talking to your children about divorce, honesty is the best policy.
-However, it is important to tailor your approach to your children's ages and emotional maturity.
-Be clear and concise when explaining the situation, and avoid blaming or bad-mouthing your ex-spouse.
-Remind your children that they are loved and that the divorce is not their fault.
+Parents must be clear and concise when explaining the situation and avoid blaming or bad-mouthing your ex-spouse.
+Remind your children that they are loved and make sure that they know that the divorce isn’t their fault.

 Strategies for Successfully Raising Children After Divorce